 How Does a Number Masking Solution Work?

-Once subscribed to a cloud phone service provider, you can set up number masking within their features.
+Once subscribed to a cloud phone service provider, you can set up call masking within their features.
 This will let you hide or display another phone number in place of your original or personal number.
 Then, when you call someone, they will see your masked number and won’t be privy to the actual number.

 You can set up phone number masking in a few ways: